Celebrating commitment to student success and college completion

 Applications for 2018 are currently closed.

 Compendium of Retention Excellence Awards Winners, 1989-2018

 This document contains case studies of more than 170 campus retention programs that have been honored with a Retention Excellence Award.

-- Gold Award: Winners will receive a conference registration, recognition, and presentation session at the Ruffalo Noel Levitz National Conference on Student Recruitment, Marketing, and Retention; and will be a featured presenter in a national webinar hosted by Ruffalo Noel Levitz.
+The winner will receive a conference registration, recognition, and presentation session at the Ruffalo Noel Levitz National Conference; and will be a featured presenter in a national webinar hosted by Ruffalo Noel Levitz.

 Applications are reviewed by a national selection committee.
-Meet our judges.
-Awards will be given to recognize integrated and successful retention outcomes.
+Awards recognize integrated and successful retention outcomes.
 The areas listed below, which cover a wide array of academic and student service units and targeted populations, suggest the broad range of areas for which institutions might apply:

 • Minority student retention